From Ideal to Real: Stable Video Object Removal under Imperfect Conditions: Experiments

 Moreover, as illustrated in the third row, MUSE serves as a \textit{training-free} and \textit{plug-and-play} enhancement that can be directly incorporated into existing methods to improve their robustness under abrupt motion. \textbf{This generalization capability is further validated in \cref{sec_supp:muse_others} in the supplementary material, }where MUSE consistently stabilizes results across multiple prior approaches.

-\paragraph{\textbf{Robustness to SAM2 Segmentation.}} To further evaluate the robustness of our method under realistic imperfect masks, we conduct experiments using segmentation masks generated by SAM2~\cite{ravi2024sam}.
+\paragraph{\textbf{Stability for SAM2 Segmentation.}} To further evaluate the robustness of our method under realistic imperfect masks, we conduct experiments using segmentation masks generated by SAM2~\cite{ravi2024sam}.
 Specifically, we perform full segmentation on the first frame and propagate it through the video using SAM2 to obtain per-frame masks, which are then used for object removal.

 As shown in \cref{fig:stable_sam2}, we compare several SOTA methods with ours under these real imperfect masks.
 When SAM2 occasionally fails to segment the object in certain frames, existing methods typically leave residual objects or incomplete erasures.
 In contrast, our method maintains stable removal performance, effectively handling the missing-mask cases caused by imperfect segmentation.